- Visiting Us

 Woven throughout the exhibition is Māori and Pacific Island astronomy, such as Te Ikaroa / the Milky Way, Papatuanuku / Mother Earth and Ranginui / Sky Father.
 The moment a visitor makes their way into the exhibition they are immersed in the Big Bang and the scientific version of the creation of the Universe through to today’s worlds, from Io and Te Kore through to the separation of Ranginui and Papatuanuku, as the two concepts intertwine to convey the same story.

-Maui features strongly here too in the story of Maui taming the Sun retold in a children's interactive and expanded upon in a 4 minute animated film in our theatre.
+Maui features strongly here too in the story of Maui taming the Sun retold in a children's interactive and an animated film in our theatre.
 The film, narrated by Prof. Peter Adds, reflects on the important role Maui played through various Pacific nations.

 Navigation is a theme in our galleries and we speak on early Māori and Polynesian navigation along with early European navigation.
 This is presented in video clips and on the gallery walls and gives a wonderful insight into these highly respected navigation techniques.